aidenfp/riscv-verilog/README.md

 # riscv-verilog
-An implementation of the RISC-V ISA in Verilog Currently WIP project to learn Verilog
+An implementation of the RISC-V ISA in Verilog <br/>
+A prior project to teach myself Verilog